 Marg and Ernie ran this business until 1975.
 During that time all three of their children, Peg, Judy and Rick, worked here and attended school in Meadville.
 In 1975 Rick returned to help run the business.
 At the time it was supposed to be only temporary, however on January 1, 1980, Ernie and Marg retired and Rick and his wife, Linda, leased the business.
 In 1985 Rick and Linda bought the business and continued to run it until January of 2000.
 Both of their children, Christie and Ryan, worked here while attending school in Meadville.
-Sadly, Ernie passed away suddenly in 1997 at the age of 80.
-Marg is in good health, but says her age is none of your business.
+Sadly, Ernie passed away suddenly in 1997 at the age of 80, and Marg passed away in April of 2014.
 Ryan graduated from Baldwin-Wallace College in 1999 and joined the business as a partner in 2000, becoming the third generation to be involved.
-Rick is now semi-retired, but Linda says we'll have to carry her out with her sneakers on.
+Rick is now retired, but Linda says we'll have to carry her out with her sneakers on.
 On January 1, 2007 Ryan began the process of buying Rick and Linda out and became the sole owner of Hank's.

 The machines we use to make the custard are the original ones bought by Ernie in 1952 when he opened the business.
 They were purchased used, and were manufactured somewhere between 1947 and 1950.
 The reason so few places still use this type machine is that they are very difficult to run.
 They cannot be started and left alone, or they can literally self-destruct.
 An operator must be within earshot of them whenever they are running, and that is why the person behind the machines does not serve customers.
 When a machine starts making noise, it must be attended to immediately.